 Raising Laying Hens and How to Keep Them Laying

 When raising laying hens, the main goal is gathering lots of delicious, organic eggs.
-But sometimes our flock takes a break from their regular laying schedule, leaving us to wonder what we should do.
+But sometimes, our flock takes a break from their regular laying schedule, leaving us wondering what to do.

 Here are eight tips for keeping your hens in top laying condition, delivering you lots of eggs throughout the year.

 Feed is one area of raising chickens you never want to cut corners.
 Always feed your girls the highest quality food your budget allows.

 A huge misconception is that hens need laying pellets for egg production.
 Once they reach their full laying rate, a higher protein ration may help with egg production better than laying food.
 We feed a mixture of egg pellets and game bird ration containing 28% protein.
 It made a big difference in the production rate and size of the eggs.
 Our girls like high protein better than laying pellets.
 We also supplement with kitchen scraps so they get a well-balanced diet and lay amazing eggs.

 Remember, each flock is different when raising laying hens, so what works for one person’s hens may not work for another.
 The important thing is using high-quality food and adding fresh greens, mealy worms, vegetables, and other treats to their diet.